 Access to government information

-The Freedom of Information Act 2000 applies to Highways England in its capacity as a public authority.
-Access requests should always be referred to Highways England.
+The Freedom of Information Act 2000 applies to us in its capacity as a public authority.
+Access requests should always be referred to us.
 Licensees are deemed to be public authorities as defined in the Act since the permitted use of the images has a “public nature”; and are required to comply with its provisions if it receives an access request under the Act.
 Access requests are only relevant if they are for copies of retained still or recorded images.
 Requests for access to the real-time video stream of images fall outside of the Act and are subject to licensing.
 Such requests must be referred to the Secretary of State’s designated officer.
-The Highways England traffic camera pages provide details.
+Our traffic camera pages provide details.

 The Licensee shall only make use of the images for the purposes specified in its Licence and is permitted only to distribute the images to the public and those organisations named in the Licence via the service(s) and product(s) and platform(s) named in the Licence.